rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

   - `use-jemalloc = false` — lets you do memory use profiling with valgrind
   - leave everything else the defaults
 - Run `./x.py build` to get a full build
-- Make a rustup toolchain (let's call it `rust-prof`) pointing to that result
+- Make a rustup toolchain pointing to that result
   - see [the "build and run" section for instructions](../how-to-build-and-run.html#toolchain)

 ## Gathering a perf profile